 In order for the stocks to recover in the Baltic Sea, a number of different measures are required, ranging from reducing the effects of eutrophication to continued regulations for cod fishing.

-“ReCod – release of small cod in the Baltic Sea” is conducted by BalticWaters in close cooperation with Uppsala University.
-In addition, there are a number of partners who contribute to the project in various ways: Ørsted, Leader Gute, Region Gotland, Swedish University of Agricultural Sciences and the Ulla and Curt Nicolin Foundation.
+ReCod – release of small cod in the Baltic Sea is conducted and financed by BalticWaters in close cooperation with Uppsala University.
+In addition, there are a number of partners who contribute to the project in various ways: Bank of Åland through their programme Baltic Sea Project, Ørsted, Leader Gute, Region Gotland, Swedish University of Agricultural Sciences and the Ulla and Curt Nicolin Foundation.